Content

 Not quite, because I’m going to tell you a problem that you didn’t know was a problem.
 When you listen to a podcast on headphones, for example, that is a mono signal, what happens on the headphones is this.
 The signal is output on the left and right channels at the same time.
 As a result, the sound arrives at the eardrum at the same time, if we turn spatial audio around here in mono, it doesn‘t change anything.
 This means that the difference in level, time and frequency is 0, which leads our brain to the logical conclusion: the sound must be in our head.
 In fact, this is called in-the-head localization.

 In the head what?!
 Sounds abstract, so just watch the following video and put on headphones: 3D Audio Demonstration.
 So mono is always perceived in the middle of our head via headphones.
 Even if you work with stereo, you can only turn the sound source to the left or right, but our brain still knows that the sound comes from the headphones.
+Traditional stereo audio files are static and do not adapt when the listener moves, which is especially noticeable in virtual reality or augmented reality applications.
 There are microphone methods like the ORTF, which, like an artificial head, makes use of a distance between two microphones.
 With this, a certain spatiality can already be achieved via stereo – you kind of spatialize stereo.

 But only when the three parameters of spatial hearing are fulfilled does the feeling really arise that the sound is coming “from outside”.
 I also like to say that it feels like you’re not wearing headphones at all.
 It has happened to me many times that I have listened to 3D content through headphones, but thought the sound was coming from my speakers and wanted to take the headphones off again.
 Which left me sitting in a silent recording studio and realizing: the speakers weren’t even on and the headphones were tricking me.
 That’s the magic of 3D audio.

 Recording 3D sound is nothing new, by the way.
 Some of you may be familiar with artificial head recordings.
-These are created with a microphone that was modeled on the human hearing apparatus and actually has ears.
-Like a mannequin with a microphone in each ear.
+These are classic examples of traditional analog methods, where binaural audio recordings are made using microphones placed in a mannequin head to mimic the human hearing apparatus—complete with ears.
+This approach is a foundational technique in traditional binaural audio production, capturing immersive 3D soundscapes that are highly realistic when listened to on headphones.
 The prime example of how such a microphone can be used creatively is the Virtual Barbershop.
 But ASMR also like to use a similar one and get millions of views with it: is.gd/virtual_barbershop

 Once this sound field has been captured, it can usually be reproduced quite flexibly afterwards on 1, 2, 4 or 8 loudspeakers placed around you.
 But you can already guess that this is a bit unwieldy.
 And what if I want to create scenes to which I can’t just drag a microphone array.
 Or locations that don’t even exist on Earth?